Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Methods and Modeling Framework

-We then trace the RD frontier over a log-spaced grid of $\lambda$ values (e.g., $\lambda\in[10^{-1},10^{3}]$) and extract three compact RD signatures: \begin{itemize} \item Slope $\beta$: median finite-difference slope along the frontier, $\mathrm{median}\{\Delta R/\Delta D\}$, \item Curvature $\kappa$: variance of local finite-difference slopes along the frontier, \item Efficiency (AUC): trapezoidal area under the parametric curve $R(D)$ over the swept $\lambda$ range. \end{itemize} We use AUC rather than point-wise distance to the RD curve because it integrates efficiency across all operating points, providing a summary of the full frontier geometry rather than performance at a single compression level.
+We then trace the RD frontier over a log-spaced grid of $\lambda$ values (e.g., $\lambda\in[10^{-1},10^{3}]$) and extract three compact RD signatures: slope $\beta$ (median finite-difference $\Delta R/\Delta D$ along the frontier; see Appendix~\ref{sec:rd_global_local} for boundary conditions), curvature $\kappa$ (variance of local slopes), and efficiency AUC (trapezoidal area under $R(D)$ over the swept $\lambda$ range).
+We use AUC rather than point-wise distance to the RD curve because it integrates efficiency across all operating points, providing a summary of the full frontier geometry rather than performance at a single compression level.